Sajel

 When a due date passes, escalate the record's priority

-Triggers
+Triggers and actions

 You can combine triggers with conditions to make automations more precise.
 For example: trigger when status changes, but only if priority is "High".